-If you are the parent of a child with special needs, there are two types of life insurance to consider: a policy that insures you, the parent, and makes your child the beneficiary; and a policy that insures your child and makes you the beneficiary.
+If you are the parent or guardian of a child with special needs, there are two types of life insurance policies to consider: a policy that insures you, the parent, and makes your child the beneficiary; and a policy that insures your child and makes you the beneficiary.
 The first type of policy is more common, but there are circumstances where the second type of policy could make sense, too, to ensure that your child is taken care of financially no matter what.

-But if you have a child with special needs who is likely to need care into adulthood, a whole life policy may be right for you.
+But if you have a child with disabilities who is likely to need care into adulthood, a whole life policy may be right for you.
 Many people with special needs children choose whole life because the policy doesn’t expire; as long as you pay the premiums, your child will be able to receive a benefit no matter when you die.

-Insurance companies can’t pay out benefits to people under the age of majority (18 to 21, depending on your state), so if your child is still a minor, you’ll need to name a custodian of the funds if you want to name your child the beneficiary of your life insurance policy.
+Insurance companies can’t pay out benefits to people under the age of majority (18 to 21, depending on your state), so if your child is still a minor, you’ll need to name a custodian of the funds if you want your child to be the beneficiary of your life insurance policy.
 If you don’t name a custodian in the policy, the court will appoint one, which could result in the funds being tied up.

 A special needs trust, also called a supplemental needs trust, is a type of trust specifically designed for life insurance and estate beneficiaries who are unable to handle their own finances and care.

 Special needs trusts allow you to leave specific instructions for how the funds should be used.
-A named trustee manages the funds within your specifications; a co-trustee, such as a lawyer or firm, will ensure the funds are being used correctly.
+A named trustee manages the funds within your specifications; a co-trustee, such as a lawyer or firm, will guarantee the funds are being used correctly.

-Your lawyer can help you create and customize your trust for your specific situation, including deciding how you want the funds to be used and the names of the trustees and co-trustees to administer the funds.
+A lawyer can help you create and customize your trust for your specific situation, including deciding how you want the funds to be used and the names of the trustees and co-trustees to administer the funds.

 You can change the beneficiary on your life insurance policy at any time, so you do not need a trust set up before you apply for life insurance.